PPML/tabby2/inst/md/readmore.md

-Custom Model Scenarios allow users to generate a new scenario by selecting different options for Targeted Testing and Treatment of LTBI ("Targeted Testing and Treatment"), or features of active TB and latent infection treatment ("Program Changes").
+Custom Model Scenarios allow users to generate a new scenario by selecting different options for Targeted Testing and Treatment of LTBI ("Targeted Testing and Treatment"), or features of TB disease and latent infection treatment ("Program Changes").
 Users can also create scenarios as a combination of changes in both of these areas, specified on the "Combination Scenarios" page.